Breakout Board Digital Inputs

 BreakoutButtonState, respectively.
 Enumerators assign

 names to values.
-When DigitalPortState
+When DigitalPortState or BreakoutButtonState is connected

-operator, these names appear in the HasFlags
+to a HasFlags operator, these names appear in the HasFlags's Value

 property's dropdown menu.
 In this case, the values that these names represent